Joey Votto Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks' 4.54 team ERA ranks 24th across all MLB pitching staffs.
+- The Diamondbacks' 4.58 team ERA ranks 24th across all league pitching staffs.

-- Diamondbacks pitchers combine to give up 115 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- The Diamondbacks rank 19th in baseball in home runs allowed (116 total, 1.2 per game).

-- Henry makes the start for the Diamondbacks, his 15th of the season.
-He is 5-2 with a 3.89 ERA and 56 strikeouts in 78 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.